ysmish/EYO_Project/README.md

-# ASP Project: Bloom Filter Application
+# ASP Project: Bloom Filter Mail Application

 ## Overview
-This project provides a **mailbox-like** application that uses a RESTful web server to manage user authentication, mailbox operations, and a Bloom Filter for URL blacklisting.
-The application is designed to efficiently check membership of URLs in a blacklist, ensuring that unwanted URLs are filtered out from mails.
+This project provides a **mailbox-like** application with a modern web interface that uses a RESTful web server to manage user authentication, mailbox operations, and a Bloom Filter for URL blacklisting.
+The application is designed to check membership of URLs in a blacklist, ensuring that unwanted URLs are filtered out from mails.
+The project includes a React-based web application for user interaction and a Node.js backend API server.

 ---

 ## Features
+- **Modern Web Interface**
+  - React-based application.
+  - User-friendly interface for mailbox management.
+  - Authentication system with login and registration.
+  - Real-time interaction with the backend API.
+  - Responsive design for desktop and mobile devices.

 - **Bloom Filter Implementation**
   - Efficient membership checking for URLs.
   - Utilizes multiple hash functions.